Unlock your heart and fill your senses with the sights and sounds of Istanbul!

 Parks & kids activities – One thing I noticed with my ever keen mummy eye is the number of outdoor play parks – they were everywhere!
 Although there’s no one large central park in Istanbul, there are plenty of smaller ones with space to run around.

 I also love the looks of Miniatürk – the world’s largest open-air miniatures park on the banks of the Golden Horn.
-With over 100 scale models, playground, life-sized chessboard and a labyrinth, I bet this will come very top of the Globetrotters wishlist!
+With over 100 scale models, a playground, a life-sized chessboard and a labyrinth, I bet this will come very top of our kids’ wishlist!

-- The currency is Turkish Lira (TRY), at the time of writing exchange rates are about 5.8TRY to 1USD.
-ATM’s are plentiful.
+- The currency is the Turkish Lira (TRY), at the time of writing exchange rates are about 5.8TRY to 1USD.
+ATMs are plentiful in Istanbul.